-The Division of Justice and Community Services' Office of Research and Strategic Planning (ORSP) is working in coordination on several projects at the center of SB 371.
+The ORSP is working in coordination on several projects at the center of SB 371.
 Given the close connection between quality assurance, research/evaluation, data sharing, and adherence to evidence-based practices in community supervision, the ORSP plays an integral role in ensuring the long-term success of SB 371.
 Present and future efforts of the ORSP include the development of policies and procedures, field trainings, quality control, and empirical research.